TornadoStorm/vitis-hls-ide/README.md

-## Introduction
+# Vitis HLS IDE Extension for Visual Studio Code

-A [VS Code](https://code.visualstudio.com/) extension to provide a means of managing and developing Vitis HLS projects outside of the official Vitis HLS IDE.
+A [VS Code](https://code.visualstudio.com/) extension to provide a means of managing and developing Vitis HLS projects from the comfort of your VS Code IDE.

-NOTE: This extension is still very much in its early development stages, so may result in modifying your files in unintended ways.
-Please proceed with caution, I take to responsibility for files that become edited, removed, corrupted or created in unintended ways.
+NOTE: This extension is still in its early stages of development, and it may modify your files in unintended ways.
+Please ensure you have backed up your data before using this extension.
 Here be dragons!

 ## Features

-- List and detect multiple Vitis HLS projects from within one workspace
+- Manage multiple Vitis HLS projects from within one workspace
 - Run C simulation
 - Debug C simulation (WIP)
 - Run C synthesis
 - Run C/RTL cosimulation
+- Add & remove source & test bench files

 ## Requirements